 A Wellington institution, where it’s a sense inducing experience to wander around.
 The aroma of freshly baked bread, coffee and cheese hangs in the air – enticing you in to explore exciting new produce.
 A wide selection of fresh seasonal fruit and vegetables, cakes, meat, seafood, and flowers are available – as well as so much more.
 Local producers and suppliers are regularly in-store providing free tasters of cheese, sizzling bacon and refreshing lemonade.
 They have a good selection of coffee beans available too, so you can pick whatever takes your fancy for a takeaway coffee.

 A calming and laid back grocery shopping experience in the heart of the city.
 It provides nothing but the highest quality organic produce and products; seasonal fruit and vegetables, milk, bread, grains, canned produce and cosmetics.
 And no matter what day of the week or time of the day, Commonsense Organics never gets too hectic – so you can browse at your pace.
 I highly recommend trying the freshly baked and incredibly yummy salted caramel cookies.
 Limited car parking is available.

 Chaffers New World • website

 A popular, mainstream city centre supermarket near Waitangi Park.
-It is well stocked with a wide range of fruit and vegetables, a seafood counter, a deli, in-house baked bread, cakes and muffins.
-It also has a very good selection of wine and beer.
+They are well stocked with a wide range of fruit and vegetables, a seafood counter, a deli, in-house baked bread, cakes and muffins.
+They also have a very good selection of wine and beer.
 An excellent city one-stop shop.
 Ample car parking is available.